sjbennett123/gloryforthefist/content/current_writeups/Terror Train 1 (Guard House)/_index.md

 weight:
 plotline:
 requirements:
+  - The Lord Reeves Charge has been ran
 description: Moutesque City must be reclaimed by Kyumiri Cryptinith’s decree.
 The first target is the Guard House
 synopsis:
 outcomes: